 92. Bodies obliged to provide information, which are not authorised to enact formal notifications, shall forward applications for the enactment of formal notifications to the body responsible for expert supervision/to the district administration authority or to refer the applicant to such bodies.
-Moreover, the Administrative Courts can be called in by persons affected by the provision of environmental information (e.g. company owners) provided that such persons feel that their rights have been violated on grounds of the respective information.
-Basically, the General Administrative Procedure Act Governing General Administrative Procedures shall apply for the decree enactment procedure.
+Moreover, the Administrative Courts can be called uponin by persons affected by the provision of environmental information (e.g. company owners) provided that such persons feel that their rights have been violated on grounds of the respective information.
+Basically, the General Administrative Procedure Act shall apply for the decree enactment procedure.